 Please join us in supporting Judy Clark’s appeal for clemency.

-After serving 30 years in prison we believe Judy Clark deserves freedom and the opportunity to rejoin society.
-Behind bars, Judy entered the belly of the whale, as she put it, and through the difficult work of deep atonement and self reflection found herself; she is no longer the same person who committed the crime all those years ago.
+After serving 30 years in prison, Judy Clark deserves freedom and the opportunity to rejoin society.
+Behind bars, Judy entered the belly of the whale, as she put it, and through the difficult work of deep atonement and self reflection she found herself; she is no longer the same person who committed the crime all those years ago.
 Instead, Judy has become a model of wise and compassionate action in the world.

-We encourage everyone to write a letter to Governor Cuomo urging him to grant clemency to Judy, and we’ve provided three model letters for those who would prefer to use one of those.
-Please send a copy of your letter to Governor Cuomo to Judy’s lawyer at email@example.com
+We encourage everyone to write a letter to Governor Cuomo urging him to grant clemency to Judy.
+If you’ve already done so, it is still critically important to continue spreading the word getting others to write.
+Unjust sentencing is one of this country’s darkest shames.
+Judy Clark is one of thousands presently lost in the system.
+We have provided three model letters for those who would prefer to use one of those.
+Please send a copy of your letter to Governor Cuomo to Judy’s lawyer at firstname.lastname@example.org.